WPChill/download-monitor/readme.txt

 4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==

+= 4.4.4: October 19, 2020 =
+* Tweak: Fixed PHP 7.4 notices.
+* Tweak: Check if download variable is set in content-download template.
+This prevents a fatal error in odd case no download is given.
+* Tweak: Now passing variables to actions to version.php admin view file.
+* Tweak: Bump websocket-extensions from 0.1.3 to 0.1.4

 = 4.4.3: June 8, 2020 =
 * Tweak: Small minor fixes and tweaks.